 Panama City’s glittering high rises are no longer the city’s main attraction—for that, you’ll have to head to the city’s old town, Casco Viejo.
-Though once burned to the ground by Captain Morgan (the real Captain Morgan) and then overrun by gang warfare in the early 1990s, the neighborhood has lately turned over a new leaf and emerged as one of the hippest spots in the city.
-With recent renovations on the nearby Panama Canal set to be completed by the end of this month, here are six reasons why the time to go to this UNESCO World Heritage Site is now—before the secret is out.
+Though once burned to the ground by Captain Morgan (the real Captain Morgan) and then overrun by gang warfare in the early 1990s, the neighborhood has turned over a new leaf and emerged as one of the hippest spots in the city.
+Here are six reasons why the time to go to this UNESCO World Heritage Site is now.

 2. Everybody loves a good redemption story.
 Dig deeper into the storied history of the neighborhood with The Fortaleza Tour.
 Led by former gang members, the tour takes a look back into the darker history of Casco Viejo and provides insight into how the neighborhood rapidly transformed from a “red zone” to a UNESCO World Heritage Site.
 The unique service is run by some of the key actors who led the area's revitalization, including K.C.
 Hardin, who provided much of the financial backing, and the Esperanza Social Venture Club, the organization responsible for a 10-week intervention program that teaches former gang members valuable job skills and helps them to reintegrate into society.
 (In fact, many of the bartenders and shopkeepers in the area are graduates of the program.)
 Finally, when the tour passes by Panama’s Presidential Palace, you’ll learn about how the presidential security detail has helped transform Casco Viejo into one of the safest neighborhoods in Panama City.